Bringing planes and artifacts back to life

 Facility History

 In December 2012, WOTN purchased Hangar 72D.
 This hangar serves as the restoration and maintenance shop for WOTN.
-Totaling 4,800 square feet with a 52′ door allows for larger wingspan planes like the BT-15 (MORE INFO) and the AT-11 (MORE INFO).
+Totaling 4,800 square feet with a 52′ door allows for larger wingspan planes like the BT-15 (MORE INFO) and soon T-28’s.

 Directions to Wings Restoration Hangar:

 Take the exit off of Pioneer Trail (NW corner of Flying Cloud Airport ) into the sports field just west of the airport.
 The gate H is a couple of hundred feet down on the left.
-Push the “WOTN Hangar” call button from the gate, we will buzz you in.
+Push the “Visitor” button at the gate, and then the “WOTN Restore” button.
+Wait for an answer and tell them you are there to visit the restoration hangar and we will buzz you in.
 The hangar is the first one when you drive in, 72D at the end of Sierra Lane.
 Park on the north end of the hangar.